Munich - Things to Do in Munich in November

 Tollwood Winterfestival

 Late November turns Theresienwiese into a bohemian winter playground of circus tents, organic food stands, and global music under heated domes.
-The festival runs into December but opens in late November with a hometown crowd—Munich painters and musicians before the tourist coaches roll up.
+The festival runs into December but opens in late November with a hometown crowd, Munich painters and musicians before the tourist coaches roll up.

 Essential Tips

-What to pack, insider knowledge and common pitfalls
+Insider knowledge and common pitfalls to avoid

 Insider Knowledge

-Reserve a hotel west of the center near Hirschgarten—lower rates and a fifteen-minute walk to Oktoberfest grounds for Tollwood Winterfestival without sleeping in the tourist core.
+Reserve a hotel west of the center near Hirschgarten, lower rates and a fifteen-minute walk to Oktoberfest grounds for Tollwood Winterfestival without sleeping in the tourist core.
 Ditch the hotel buffet.
 At 8 AM sharp, Viktualienmarkt is already humming as Munich locals line up at Schlemmerei for steam-fresh pretzels and strong coffee.
 The vendors haven't flipped their price tags to tourist rates yet, so you eat what they eat and pay what they pay.
-The big Christmas markets draw the crowds, but the smaller one at Sendlinger Tor is where locals go.
+The big Christmas markets draw the crowds.
+But the smaller one at Sendlinger Tor is where locals go.
 Same glühwein, same bratwurst, half the queue, and prices that don't punish you for showing up.
 Install the MVG Fahrinfo app before you hit the U-Bahn.
-November strikes are uncommon, but when they happen the app delivers real-time delays and replacement bus routes that English-speaking visitors somehow never hear about.
+November strikes are uncommon.
+But when they happen the app delivers real-time delays and replacement bus routes that English-speaking visitors somehow never hear about.

 Avoid These Mistakes